jupyterlab/jupyterlab/design/imagewidget.md

 These various ways provide an easy and intuitive interface to manipulate images.
 However, from our personas research we realized that users only seem to need to be able to resize the image and have it placed in the center of the window so it's fully visible.
-Therefore, functions like cropping or rotating the image are not necessary.
-We considered having a top toolbar, but that would take too much space for only adding two new buttons.
+Therefore, functions like cropping or rotating the image may not be necessary.
+We considered having a top toolbar specifically for the imagewidget, but that would take too much space for only adding two new buttons.
 We rationalized that using floating buttons like Adobe PDF could take away from the clean view of looking at the image.

 We decided to simply add buttons that could increase and decrease the size of the image in the command palette.
 We realized that in most applications users quickly learn a keyboard shortcut to zoom in and out.
-By having the increase and decrease size shortcuts listed in the command palette, the user will quickly learn the shortcut and use that for future times, rather than looking for it in the command palette every time.
+By having the increase and decrease size shortcuts listed in the command palette or included in the top menu bar (soon to be made), the user will quickly learn the shortcut and use that for future times, rather than looking for it in the command palette every time.